 -

-Major rivers — Ganga, Yamuna, Brahmaputra, Godavari, Krishna, Kaveri; tributaries and drainage patterns.
+Major rivers — Ganga, Yamuna, Brahmaputra, Godavari, Krishna, Kaveri; tributaries and drainage

 -